percona/percona-xtradb-cluster/doc-pxc/source/manual/xtrabackup_sst.rst

 This option introduces stream-based compression/decompression.
 When these options are set, compression/decompression are done on stream, in contrast to earlier PXB-based one where decompression was done after streaming to disk, involving additional I/O; hence I/O is saved here (almost halved on joiner).
 You can use any compression utility which works on stream - gzip, pigz (which is multi-threaded and hence, recommended) etc. Also, note that, compressor has to be set on donor and decompressor on joiner (though you can have decompressor set on donor and vice-versa for config homogeneity, it won't affect that particular SST).
 To use Xtrabackup-based compression as before use ``compress`` under ``[xtrabackup]`` as before, also having both enabled won't cause any failure (though you will be wasting CPU cycles with this).

+.. option:: inno-backup-opts, inno-apply-opts, inno-move-opts

+   :Default: Empty
+   :Type: Quoted String

+These group of options can be used to pass options to backup, apply, move stages of innobackupex.
+Note, this option is to be used to pass only those options which are innobackupex-only and thus cannot be provided in my.cnf.
+Otherwise, it is strongly recommended to pass xtrabackup options through my.cnf (under [xtrabackup]).

 .. option:: sst-initial-timeout

    :Values: 0 (Disabled)